Testing of dogs: Ectodermal dysplasia

 - Combination German Shepherd Dog 2 ACHM1 + Ectodermal dysplasia + MSP VII + MTM1 + Ichthyosis + RCND + Scott syndrom

-Ectodermal dysplasia in German Shepherds
+Anhidrotic Ectodermal Dysplasia in German Shepherds

 The mutation is X-linked.
 This means that it is localized on the X chromosome.
 Males have an X and a Y chromosome, so they can only be healthy (Xn/Y) or affected (Xm/Y).
 Females have two X chromosomes, so they can either be healthy (Xn/Xn), carriers (Xn/Xm) or affected (Xm/Xm).
 Female carriers do not show clinical signs but are able to pass the mutant allele to their offspring.
 Breeding of carrier females is not recommended.
 The genetic test can clearly reveal the genotype of the animal and is a useful tool for breeders to prevent unintentional breeding of affected puppies.